john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 # NetCDF Files in Python

-The NetCDF file format is more and more common these days.
+The NetCDF file format is increasingly more common.
 NetCDF files are binary files with a lot of flexibility for describing dimensioned variables.

 ## The Library